olsenchu/expense-tracker-react/README.md

 Expense Tracker using React

 ## Motivation
-This project exists to demonstrate basic React development competencies.
+This project exists to demonstrate React development competencies, and showcase my ability to create and demo a React application.
 This project utilizes the Context API to manage state within the app without running into issues like prop-drilling.
 The interface is easy to use and understand.

 ## Code style